teejays/githubber/README.md

 * Build/compile the package using `make build`.

 ### Running
-From the project directory run `make run` to test this.
+From the project directory do `make run`.
 The program will automatically make a change to the changeme.txt file, add the file to git, fetch a new commit message and run git commmit, and then push the changes upstream.
-If you have permisions to push the changes to the repository, everything should be fine.
-You should see contirbutions from you in the commits section of this project.
+If you have permisions to push to this repository, everything should be fine.
+You'll see contirbutions from yourself in the commits section of this project.

-### Setting up
+### Automate
-Ideally, you should'nt have to run this manually.
-You can set up a cron job in your system to invoke the binary like `<path/to/repo>/githubby.out` at any time that you want.
+Ideally, you shouldn't have to run this manually.
+You can set up a cron job in your system to invoke the program automatically.
+Your cron job can call the command `<path/to/repo>/githubby.out` at a time of your choice.
 Shhh.
 Now, you're pretty active on Github.
-You can go find your next passion now.
+You can go find your next passion.